 Marketing is all about content.
 Consumers want to see exactly what your business has to offer and how it can benefit their lives.
 Digital marketing is highly dependent on content marketing.

 But what, exactly, does content marketing mean?
-Content marketing can be defined as a strategic marketing approach which focuses on creating consistent content materials to drive customer and lead generation.
+Content marketing can be defined as a strategic marketing approach that focuses on creating consistent content materials to drive customer and lead generation.
 So how can your business get involved with content marketing?
 Here are four big ideas to get you started.

 Start a blog